AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 >[!CONTEXTUALHELP]
 >id="connections_usage_datanotavailable"
 >title="Data not available"
 >abstract="Historical data prior to September 2024 is not available due to system limitations.
 Metrics are collected and displayed starting from September 2024 onwards.
-The chart shows the last 18 months on the timeline, and future data will appear as the data becomes available."
+The chart shows the last 18 months on the timeline, and future data appear as the data becomes available."
 <!-- markdownlint-enable MD034 -->

 <!-- markdownlint-disable MD034 -->